 Sitecore contains a large number of static classes which provide access to various servies.
 These services are all now registered with the service provider as an appropriate abstraction.
 This allows code to follow the “Use Dependency Injection and Abstractions” principal and avoid making implicit service calls, which may fail in a test context.
 By using the appropriate Sitecore abstractions for things like manager classes, it makes it much easier to mock the class and inject it for tests.

-The Unit Testing Sitecore Components Part 4: Mocking Items and Fields post of this series covered some techniques which rounded out the other posts and showed how to complete the unit tests for the sample component I was refactoring.
+The Post not found: mocking-items-and-fields post of this series covered some techniques which rounded out the other posts and showed how to complete the unit tests for the sample component I was refactoring.

-Ever since the Sitecore abstractions updates which were first introduced in Sitecore 8.2, mocking an item has been relatively easy.
+Ever since the Sitecore abstractions updates which were first introduced in Sitecore 8.2, Post not found: sitecore-8-2-mock-your-items mocking an item has been relatively easy.